hackingjpr/Group3-4App/README.md

 - [Troubleshooting](#Troubleshooting)

 # Overview
-This script "app.R" encodes a shiny app that upon uploading idat files, will give a group 3/4 score for patient samples.
+This script "app.R" encodes a shiny app that, upon uploading idat files, will give a group 3/4 score for patient samples.
 The repository can be cloned onto your RStudio or the base code can be run independently, this is shown underneath.
+This app is derived from Williamson et. als paper: *Medulloblastoma group 3 and 4 tumors comprise a clinically and biologically significant expression continuum reflecting human cerebellar development*, which can be found [here](https://doi.org/10.1016/j.celrep.2022.111162).
+And is covered in the STAR Protocols paper **INSERT TITLE HERE**

 # Installation Instructions
 To install and begin using the app on your own machine you will first need to install RStudio and then clone the repository.
 Cloning can either be done in the command line or directly in RStudio.
 The tutorial for how to do so using command line is [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).